HEAVY METAL DETOX

 What are Symptoms of Heavy Metal Toxicity?

-As they often cause a bewildering array of symptoms, Heavy Metal toxicity can be hard to diagnose:
+As they cause a bewildering array of symptoms, Heavy Metal toxicity can be hard to diagnose:

 -